Productivity2023-01-30

 Engineering managers usually don't develop much code themselves but manage SDLC, work on best team practices, read software updates, and pair teammates for projects.
 On the managerial side, they lead strategic meetings, coordinate with product and business teams, create project-specific timelines, and ensure team happiness and vitality.
 Another focus area for engineering managers is recruiting new team leads, meeting job candidates, and attending conferences.
 Now that we know what engineering managers do, let's figure out the common challenges faced by them.

-Engineering Manager Challenges, and Solutions
+10 Engineering Manager Challenges, and their Solutions

 Engineering managers face various challenges in their role, including managing remote teams, scaling growth, adapting to regulatory changes, balancing technical and managerial responsibilities, and keeping up with technological advancements.